ibehren1/sample-pace-data-analytics-ml-ai/README.md

 The solution uses a Glue batch data pipeline to load operational data from a Splunk instance into Iceberg data lakes.

 ![Cost](./docs/images/main/splunk_usecase.png)
-    - Limited Attack Surface: Project members are given access to SageMaker Unified Studio, separate from the AWS Management Console.
-This limits the attack surface and ensures that users have only the necessary access to perform their tasks.

 ## Next Steps